Skip to main content

 Likely question: How do you think about the trade-off between short-term ARPU and long-term retention when pricing a new tier?

-How to respond: Show you already think like a P&L owner even without the title.
-Reference the pricing experiment where you modelled downstream LTV with Finance before shipping — that's P&L thinking in practice.
+How to respond: Show that you already think commercially even without the title.
+Reference the pricing experiment where you modelled the longer-term customer value impact with Finance before launching — that’s commercial decision-making in practice.

 Managing PMs